elchericito/prive-docs/notifications/enabling-transactional-sms.md

 # 📱 Enabling transactional SMS

 {% hint style="info" %}
-Prive recommends toggling on no more than 3 SMS notifications for subscribers.
+Recurly Commercerecommends toggling on no more than 3 SMS notifications for subscribers.
 (If a subscriber opts out of the SMS notifications they cannot opt back in unless the phone number is updated on their subscription contract.)
 {% endhint %}

 The following 6 comms are available for SMS: